Tour Details

 At the conclusion of our Buenos Aires Street Art Tour, participants will have a deeper understanding of the Latin American perspective in art, from its foundations in the 20th century to today’s laissez-faire street art scene.
 We’ll discuss the alternative histories of Latin America versus European art history and the various meanings of urban art in Buenos Aires and beyond.

-NOTE: Included in the cost of this walk is your entrance ticket to MALBA and the taxi from MALBA to the neighborhood of Coghlan.
+Do we need to purchase our own MALBA tickets?
+Included in the cost is your entrance ticket to MALBA and the taxi from MALBA to the neighborhood of Coghlan.

 Where You'll Start